 Oral contraceptive pills (OCPs), often simply called "the pill," contain female hormones (estrogen and progestin) that can be extremely effective in preventing pregnancy, but only when taken properly.
 The pill reduces the risk of pregnancy by preventing the release of eggs from the ovary (ovulation), by keeping the mucus in the cervix thick so that sperm cannot pass through, and by not allowing the attachment of a fertilized egg to the uterus (implantation).
 However, the pill needs to be taken every day to be effective.
 Missing even one dose can result in pregnancy.
 The pill also has some side effects and is not the best choice for everyone.
 Your teen should talk with her pediatrician if she is interested in this form of contraception.
 Remind your teen that this method is effective in preventing pregnancy but does NOT protect against STDs.
 Therefore, the pill only should be used in combination with a barrier method, preferably a condom.

-To prevent pregnancy, hormones similar to those found in the pill also can be injected as a shot into the muscle.
-The benefit to this method is that your teen does not have to remember to take a pill every day.
+To prevent pregnancy, hormones similar to those found in the pill also can be injected as a shot into the muscle or implanted under the skin.
+The benefit to these methods is that your teen does not have to remember to take a pill every day.
 The shot is repeated once every three months at the doctor's office.
 Like the pill, it is not for everyone and has important side effects including weight gain, irregular bleeding and no menstrual periods.

 IUDs are put into the uterus through the vagina and cervix by a physician, and can be left in place for months to years.
 These devices prevent pregnancy by preventing the attachment of a fertilized egg to the wall of the uterus.
-However, they do not prevent STDs, and they increase the risk of pelvic inflammatory disease.
-They usually are not recommended for adolescents.
+However, they do not prevent STDs.

 Two other methods of birth control are periodic abstinence and withdrawal.
 Periodic abstinence (also called the rhythm method) involves attempting to predict the specific time of the month when a woman is likely to get pregnant and not having sexual intercourse during that time.
 Since teen-agers often have irregular menstrual cycles, this method is unlikely to be effective and is not recommended.
 The withdrawal method requires the man to withdraw his penis from the vagina before ejaculation.
 This method is popular among teen-aged males (so that they do not have to wear condoms), but it is highly ineffective in preventing pregnancy.
 Semen and sperm often leak from the penis before ejaculation, and failure rates are as high as 20% to 30%.
 Make sure your teen knows that periodic abstinence and the withdrawal method do not stop the spread of STDs.

 Although there are quite a few methods of contraception, it is important that your teen knows the facts about each method and chooses one that will prevent pregnancy and STDs.
 For many teens, the best choice is to totally avoid having sex.
-For teens who are sexually active, the combination of an oral contraceptive and a condom offers the most effective protection against pregnancy and STDs.
-If your teen is sexually active, or even thinking about it, have him talk with his pediatrician about all of these methods to find the one that works best for him.
+For teens that are sexually active, the combination of hormonal contraception or an IUD and a condom offers the most effective protection against pregnancy and STDs.
+If your teen is sexually active, or even thinking about it, have him talk with his pediatrician about all of these methods to find the one that works best for him or her.